rmkimathi/xtbenc/README.md

 # XTB Encoder
 xtbenc is a gui for ffmpeg.
-This combines the beauty of GUI with the power of commandline for geeks!
+It combines the beauty of GUI with the power of commandline for geeks!

 ![Options](images/xtbenc-01.png)